ZarmDev/BTHSHub-Server/README.md

 ✅ The website will be made in C++ to be extremely fast and reliable ✅ User authentication with JWT Tokens
 ✅ Add team creation
-❌ Add yourself or others to teams (if you own the team) ✅ Add ability to post annoucements
+✅ Add yourself or others to teams (if you own the team or are admin) ✅ Add ability to post annoucements
 ✅ Add way to get all annoucements
 ❌ Add admins/moderators like teachers, club execs who can delete their own teams